-Microenterprise Development Institute in NH (MDI-NH).
 Microenterprise development practitioners come to SNHU each year for an intensive, three-week exploration of innovative strategies for integrating microfinance with social development programs and building the financial and social capital of marginalized communities.
 Participants come from around the world to learn about current methodologies from recognized microfinance experts.
 They have an opportunity to meet with guest speakers, fellow practitioners and instructors in a relaxed New England atmosphere.
-MDI is sponsored by CARE, Catholic Relief Services, Childreach/Plan International, Christian Children's Fund, Enterprise Development International, FINCA, Freedom From Hunger, Heifer Project, Hope International, Katalysis, MicroCredit Summit, Opportunity International, Save the Children, Trickle Up, World Education, World Relief, and World Vision.
-See http://www.mdi-nh.org/.
-Contact William Maddocks, Coordinator, at (603) 644-3124 or mdi@snhu.edu.
+MDI is sponsored by international development organizations that have participated in the MDI-NH.
+They include CARE, Catholic Relief Services, Childreach/Plan International, Christian Children's Fund, Enterprise Development International, FINCA, Freedom From Hunger, Heifer Project, Hope International, IDEA's, Katalysis, MicroCredit Summit, Opportunity International, Save the Children, Trickle Up, World Education, World Relief, and World Vision.